mighty-gerbils/gerbil/doc/tutorials/ensemble.md

 Internet.
 Actor ensembles do support bare TCP connections, but these are supported mostly for debugging and development purposes.
-Once you deploy you actor servers to their natural location in the Internet you _should _use TLS -- after all the only systems not connected to the Internet these days are air gapped high security installations and even these networks can be breached as we know.
+Once you deploy you actor servers to their natural location in the Internet you _should_ use TLS -- after all the only systems not connected to the Internet these days are air gapped high security installations and even these networks can be breached as we know.

-So what do you need to do in order to enable TLS? well, not all that much, as TLS is deeply integrated in the actors package:
+So what do you need to do in order to enable TLS?
+Well, not all that much, as TLS is deeply integrated in the actors package:
 - You need to generate an actor ensemble CA; the is handled by the `gerbil ensembe ca` tool, as we will see shortly.
 - You need to generate certificates for your servers; this again is handled by the `gerbil ensemble ca` tool.
-- You need to bundle and ship your servers'  ensemble environment together with the binaries;; this is simplified with the `gerbil ensemble package` tool.
+- You need to bundle and ship your servers'  ensemble environment together with the binaries; this is simplified with the `gerbil ensemble package` tool.
 - You need to listen and announce TLS addresses from your actors.